quicwg/base-drafts/draft-ietf-quic-tls.md

 tickets to a client.

 When the handshake is complete, QUIC only needs to provide TLS with any data that arrives in CRYPTO streams.
-In the same way that is done during the handshake, new data is requested from TLS after providing received data.
+In the same manner that is used during the handshake, new data is requested from TLS after providing received data.